GoogleChrome/web.dev/src/site/content/en/learn/accessibility/color-contrast/index.md

 difficult for people with certain types of colorblindness to know which button to click.
 Similarly, many graphs, charts, and tables use color alone to convey information.
 Adding another identifier, like a pattern, text, or icon, is crucial to help people understand the content.

 Reviewing your digital products in grayscale is a good way to detect potential color issues quickly.

 {% Codepen {
  user: 'web-dev-codepen-external',
  id: 'rNvzLmd',
- height: 400,
+ height: 500,
  theme: 'auto',
- tab: 'js,result',
+ tab: 'result'
- allow: ['geolocation']
 } %}

 ## Color-focused media queries